sieu-n/awesome-modular-pytorch-lightning/README.md

 1. `timm` or `torchvision` models have an argument called `pretrained` for loading a pretrained feature extractor(typically ImageNet trained).

 2. To load from custom checkpoints, you can specify a url or path to the state dict in `model.backbone.weights`.
 For example, `configs/vision/models/imagenet21k/imagenet21k_resnet50.yaml` loads ImageNet21K checkpoints from a url proposed in the paper: [ImageNet-21K Pretraining for the Masses](https://github.com/Alibaba-MIIL/ImageNet21K).
 Path to state dict can be provided in `model.backbone.weights.state_dict_path` instead of the url.
+This is implemented in `lightning/base.py:L23`
 ```yaml
 model:
   backbone: